 They need to be taught how to learn, and if we adult isn’t there to help them, they’ll find their own way.
 Wild West style.

-Let’s fast forward to classrooms everywhere that now uses tech and IT in as many situations as possible.
+Let’s fast forward to classrooms everywhere that now use tech and IT in as many situations as possible.

-The children that have parents helping them through the technological sand-eating has the ability to navigate a whole lot better, than the children galloping in with guns held high, screaming demands.
+The children that have parents helping them through the technological sand-eating have the ability to navigate a whole lot better, than the children galloping in with guns held high, screaming demands.